uploadcare/uploadcare-rails/README.md

 ### File and Group wrappers

 When you mount either Uploadcare File or Group to an attribute, this attribute is getting wrapped with a Uploadcare object.
-This feature adds some usefull methods to the attribute.
+This feature adds some useful methods to the attribute.

 #### Uploadcare File